Raúl Iturriaga: Criminal prosecution

 On 2 August 2007, Iturriaga was captured in the Pacific coastal city of Viña del Mar.
 Judge Alejandro Solis explained that no investigation would be opened on his disappearance, as it is not considered a crime in Chilean law to disappear when one is on parole, which Iturriaga was until June 2007.
 He was sent to the Penal Cordillera prison in the Valparaíso Region, located in a military property.
 Left-wing deputies of the Concertación, such as Carlos Montes (PS) and Denisse Pascal (PS), requested his transfer to the Punta Peuco prison, considered as more tightly guarded and where condemned military personnel would enjoy less freedom of action than in the military prison.
 Adriana Muñoz compared the Penal Cordillera prison to the "Bermuda Triangle", because from there people disappeared just like if they had been kidnapped by UFOs."
 Francisco Encina (PS) considered it strange that one of the defenders of Iturriaga, the UDI senator and former head of staff of the Chilean Navy, Jorge Arancibia, was a representative of the Valparaíso Region where Iturriaga has been detained.

 On 2 June 2017, Iturriaga was among 106 former intelligence officers who Chilean Judge Hernán Cristoso sentenced to prison for a judicial case involving the kidnapping and murder of 16 leftist activists in 1974 and 1975.

 On 22 August 2023, Iturriaga was sentenced by the Supreme Court of Chile to 15 years and one day in prison in the judicial case about the assassination of Carmelo Soria.

 For cases involving military personnel active during the military dictatorship of Augusto Pinochet, the old criminal procedure system from 1906 is used, without the guarantees introduced with the reform carried out between 2000 and 2005.
 These military personnel are serving sentences in the Punta Peuco prison or in Colina 1.

-He is accused of having being in charge of a secret detention center known as La Venda Sexy ("Sexy Blindfold") and La Discothèque—because of the sexual abuse inflicted on blindfolded prisoners as loud music masked their screams.
-General Manuel Contreras, head of the DINA, he is accused of having being in charge of several assassinations carried out as part of Operation Condor.
+He is accused of having been in charge of a secret detention center known as La Venda Sexy ("Sexy Blindfold") and La Discothèque—because of the sexual abuse inflicted on blindfolded prisoners as loud music masked their screams.
+General Manuel Contreras, head of the DINA, he is accused of having been in charge of several assassinations carried out as part of Operation Condor.

+Personal life

+Raúl Iturriaga was previously married to Mireya Baeza, the daughter of Ernesto Baeza Michelsen.
+Iturriaga and Baeza had three children.